FAQs

 Yes!
 If you are planning an international trip to the country and region where your sponsored child lives, we will make every effort to connect you with your sponsored child.

-Please contact us at least three months prior to your trip since it takes time to coordinate your visit with the leader in the field.
+Please contact us at least three months prior to your trip since it takes time to coordinate your visit with the country leaders and staff.

 Possibly.
-This is left to the discretion of the leader in the field and the child’s family.
-While the family is grateful for your support and encouragement of their child, they may be hesitant to meet you because of cultural differences.
-Also, missing work has larger consequences for families living in extreme poverty than it might for us; families can’t always afford to miss work and may lose their jobs if they miss work.
+Our Child Champions and the child’s family will decide.
+While the family is grateful to you for supporting and encouraging their child, they may not be able to meet you in person.
+For example, families in extreme poverty can’t afford to miss work and may lose their jobs if they do.

-To make the coordination of your trip as smooth as possible, please be sure to have the following information before requesting an individual visit:
+To make the coordination of your trip as smooth as possible, please have the following information before requesting an individual visit:

 • Your sponsored child’s name and identification number